-(1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate Section of the Schedule thereto (hereinafter called "the agreed services" and "the specified routes").
+(1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate Schedule of the Annex hereto (hereinafter called "the agreed services" and "the specified routes").

-(2) Subject to the provisions of the present Agreement, the airlines designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following privileges :
+(2) Subject to the provisions of the present Agreement, the airline or airlines designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following privileges :

-- (a) to fly without landing across the territory of the other Contracting Party; - (b) to make stops in the said territory for non-traffic purposes; and - (c) to make stops in the said territory at the points specified for that route in the Schedule to the present Agreement for the purpose of putting down and taking on international traffic in passengers, cargo and mail.
+- (a) to fly without landing across the territory of the other Contracting Party; - (b) to make stops in the said territory for non-traffic purposes; and - (c) to make stops in the said territory at the points specified for that route in the appropriate Schedule of the Annex to the present Agreement for the purpose of putting down and taking on international traffic in passengers, cargo and mail.

-(3) Nothing in paragraph (2) of this Article shall be deemed to confer on the airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of that other Contracting Party.
+(3) Noting in paragraph (2) of this Article shall be deemed to confer on the airline or airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of that other Contracting Party.

-(1) Each Contracting Party shall have the right to designate in writing to the other Contracting Party one or more airlines for the purpose of operating the agreed services on the specified routes.
+(1) Each Contracting Party through its aeronautical authorities shall have the right to designate in writing to the other Contracting Party one or more airlines for the purpose of operating the agreed services on the specified routes.